Portsmouth, Ohio: Foundation

 The construction of the Norfolk and Western (N&W) railyards beginning in 1838 and the completion of the Baltimore and Ohio Railroad (B&O) junction at the city in the late 1850s quickly surpassed the canal in stimulating growth.
-The railroads soon carried more freight than the canal, with the B&O connecting the city to the Baltimore and Washington, DC markets.
+The railroads soon carried more freight than the canal, with the B&O connecting the city to markets in Baltimore and Washington, DC.
 By the end of the 19th century, Portsmouth was one of the most important industrial cities on the Ohio River between Pittsburgh and Cincinnati.
 It became an iron and steel factory town with new companies like the Portsmouth Steel Company.

 20th century

 The city's growth continued.
 By 1916, during World War I, Portsmouth was listed as being a major industrial and jobbing center, the nation's fourth-largest shoe manufacturing center, and the nation's largest manufacturer of fire and paving bricks.
 Wheeling-Pittsburgh Steel (later called Empire-Detroit Steel) employed over 1,000 people.
 100 other manufacturing companies produced goods from furniture to engines.

-Such industrial and shipping growth greatly benefited Boneyfiddle (a west-end neighborhood in Portsmouth), where grand buildings were constructed with the wealth from the commerce.
-As time passed, much of the commerce began to move toward Chillicothe Street, which has remained Portsmouth's main thoroughfare.
+Such industrial and shipping growth greatly benefited Boneyfiddle, a west-end neighborhood in Portsmouth, where grand buildings were constructed with wealth from the commerce.
+As time passed, commercial activity began to move toward Chillicothe Street, which has remained Portsmouth's main thoroughfare.

 The city population peaked at just over 42,000 in 1930.
 In 1931, the Norfolk Southern Corporation built a grand, art deco passenger station at 16th and Findlay streets that provided a substantial entry to the city.
 Passengers used the station for access to both interstate and intrastate train lines, which provided basic transportation for many.
-The widespread availability of affordable automobiles and changing patterns resulted in reduction in rail passenger traffic here and nationally.
-The station was later used for offices and its keys were turned over to Scioto County in 2003, and the building was demolished in 2004.
+The widespread availability of affordable automobiles and changing patterns resulted in reduction in rail passenger traffic in Portsmouth and nationally.
+The station was later used for offices, its keys were turned over to Scioto County in 2003, and the building was demolished in 2004.

 Suburbanization also affected the city.
 By the 1950 census, the population had begun to decline, falling below 40,000.
 Some of this change was due to the effects of highway construction, which stimulated suburban residential development in the postwar years.
-But during the late 20th century, foreign competition and industrial restructuring resulted in the loss of most of the industrial jobs on which Portsmouth's economy had been based; the jobs moved out of the area, with many going overseas.
+Furthermore, in the late 20th century, foreign competition and industrial restructuring resulted in the loss of many industrial jobs, on which Portsmouth's economy had been based; the jobs moved out of the area, with many going overseas.

 Further decline occurred in 1980 after the suspension of operations at Empire Detroit Steel's Portsmouth Works, which took place after the sale of the steel plant to Armco Steel.
-Armco Steel closed the plant because it did not want to replace the obsolete open hearth furnaces with more efficient basic oxygen steel furnaces.
+Armco Steel closed the plant to avoid replacing the obsolete open hearth furnaces with more efficient basic oxygen steel furnaces.
 The plant also needed a continuous caster to replace the obsolete soaking pits and blooming mill in 1995.
 When the steel mill closed, 1,300 steelworkers were laid off.